How to Handle Duplicate Records

 If both Submitters and the Admin Team agree to the merge, it will happen within 24 hours after the last party has accepted the Merge Request.

-All IPDb users who have added something to the most recent record submitted (eg Smoky Trian above) will receive a message in their inbox, explaining that their information regarding this puzzle now relates to the newly merged puzzle (eg Smoky Train above), and they are encouraged to go and check that record to ensure everything is ok.
+Once the puzzles have been merged, all IPDb users who have added something to the most recent record submitted (E.g. Smoky Trian above) will receive a message in their inbox, explaining that their information regarding this puzzle now relates to the newly merged puzzle (eg Smoky Train above), and are encouraged to go and check that record to ensure everything is ok.

-For example, if a user has made a review for both PuzzleA and PuzzleB, then only the review of the original record persists and the review of the puzzle that got merged will be lost.
-So it is important to check that all is ok after a puzzle you have contributed to has been merged.
+Sometimes, certain information cannot be transferred in the merge, mostly concerning information that is present in both puzzle records.
+For example, if a User has made a review for both PuzzleA and PuzzleB, then only the review of the original record persists, and the review of the puzzle that was merged will be lost.
+So it's most important that all is ok after a puzzle you have contributed to has been merged.